google/ExoPlayer/README.md

 }
 ```

-Next add a gradle compile dependency to the `build.gradle` file of your app
+Next add a dependency in the `build.gradle` file of your app module.
+The
-module.
-The following will add a dependency to the full library:
+following will add a dependency to the full library:

 ```gradle
 implementation 'com.google.android.exoplayer:exoplayer:2.X.X'